SebLeich/connLib/README.md

 # connLib
-a javascript library for connection drawing
+The repository contains a javascript library for connection rendering.
+The project is currently being developed.

 live demo: https://sebleich.github.io/connLib/